UPDATED: May 10, 2020

 - Square cut out of a cheap yoga mat for a rear paw target (one from the thrift store is pretty cheap)

-I don’t have enough space in my house to leave them set up all of the time (I wish!).
-Instead, I have to stack them in the livingroom and set them up each time we want to use them.
+I don’t have enough space in my house to leave this dog gym equipment set up all of the time (I wish!).
+Instead, I have to store them in the garage and set them up each time we want to use them.

-These are the exercises I was given for Gretel (arranged roughly from easiest to hardest)
+These are the IVDD rehabilitation exercises I was given for my Dachshund Gretel (arranged roughly from easiest to hardest)

 This exercise teaches body and hind leg awareness.